London Buses route 57

 London Buses route 57 is a Transport for London contracted bus route in London, England.
-Running between Fairfield bus station and Clapham Park, it is operated by Go-Ahead London subsidiary London General.
+Running between Clapham Park and Fairfield bus station, it is operated by Go-Ahead London subsidiary London General.

 History

 The 57 service, running from Victoria to Tooting Broadway, via Vauxhall, Stockwell, Lambeth Town Hall, Brixton & Streatham, was first introduced in July 1951, replacing London Tram routes 8 and 20.
 It took its present route in January 1964.